mozilla/data-docs/src/concepts/analysis_gotchas.md

 This document is not about those traps.
 Instead, it is about quirks and pitfalls specific to [Telemetry](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/index.html).

+### Notable historic events

+When looking at trends, it is helpful to be aware of events from the past that might impact comparisons with history.
+Here are a few to keep in mind:

+- **May 4 - May 11 2019** - [Telemetry source data deleted](https://blog.mozilla.org/blog/2019/05/09/what-we-do-when-things-go-wrong/).
+No source data is available for this period and derived tables may have missing days or imputed values.
+Derived tables that depend on multiple days may have have affected dates beyond the deletion region.
+- **November 2017** - Quantum Launch.
+There was a surge in new profiles and usage.
+- **March 2016** - Unified Telemetry launched.

 ### Pseudo-replication

 Telemetry data is a collection of pings.
 A single main-ping represents a single subsession.
 Some clients have more subsessions than others.